ansible/ansible-builder/docs/index.rst

 Execution Environments
 ----------------------

-Execution Environments are container images that serve as Ansible `control nodes`_.
-An Execution Environment contains:
+Execution environments are container images that serve as Ansible `control nodes`_.
+An execution environment contains:

 - Python
 - Ansible-core